hannorein/rebound/README.md

 * Different modules are easily interchangeable by one line in the Makefile.

-How to download, compile and run rebound
+How to download, compile and run REBOUND
 ----------------------------------------

-**For the impatient**
+### For the impatient ###

-Simply copy and paste this line to your terminal
+Simply copy and paste this line to your terminal and press enter

     git clone http://github.com/hannorein/rebound && cd rebound/examples/shearing_sheet && make && ./nbody